2020 TNT SPORT MMA

 The Chief referee reserves the right to stop any attempt at any submission or lock, listed and un listed at any time of the match should he deem any such technique to be considered dangerous in any way but not restricted to the effect it has on an opponent.
 In other words while the attempt is being made to secure any technique which could be deemed as unsafe.

-LENGTH OF MATCH: Two 2 X 1.5 minute Rounds with 1 minute break
+LENGTH OF MATCH: Two 2 X 1.5 or 2 minute Rounds with 1 minute break

 POINT VALUES AND WINNER DETERMINATION: as described above